 review and update a new VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, when new employment conditions or goals need to be established.

-The job placement specialist documents the achievement of outcomes on the required forms sent by the VR staff using a computer and secures the required signatures on or after the 45th day of employment and before submitting an accurate invoice.
+Before submitting an accurate invoice, the job placement specialist documents the achievement of outcomes on VR1845B using the form sent by the VR staff and secures the required signatures on or after the 45th day of employment.

+When a job is lost, the customer begins with Benchmark A to secure another position.
+The training is only required if the customer needs to reenforce skills taught prior to the first placement.
+The provider is not paid a second time for Benchmark A.

 17.4.3.3 Bundled Job Placement—Benchmark B Outcomes Required for Payment

-The customer must maintain competitive integrated employment for 45 cumulative calendar days, working in a job achieving one of the six-digit SOCs listed within the employment goals100 percent of the non-negotiable employment conditions, and
+The customer must maintain competitive integrated employment for 45 cumulative calendar days at the same employer, in the same position, working in a job achieving:

+one of the six-digit SOCs listed within the employment goals based on the job tasks the customer is performing which are included in the O’Net description (not based on the customer’s job title);

+100 percent of the non-negotiable employment conditions; and

 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan–Part B and Status Report.

-The count begins on the first day the customer works for the employer.
 For payment for Benchmark B, the job placement specialist must do the following:

 Document in descriptive terms the information required on VR1845B, Bundled Job Placement Services Plan–Part B and Status Report, including:

-v ofinformation describing the current employer when changes have occurred;

-information describing the current employment when changes have occurred, including a description of the employment, work setting, and environment;
+verification of the customer’s placement and employer information is updated and accurate in the Job Placement Information section of the form;

-verification of the customer has worked at the job site for at least 45 cumulative calendar days;
+verification of the customer has worked 45 cumulative calendar days in the same position with same employer;

 evidence of the placement secured continues to meet:

-one of the six-digit SOCs listed within the employment goals with all six digits matching;
+one of the six-digit SOCs listed within the employment goals based on the job tasks the customer is performing which are included in the O’Net description (not based on the customer’s job title),

 100 percent of the non-negotiable employment conditions; and

 50 percent or more of the negotiable employment conditions;

-evidence of the job placement specialist made at least two visits with the customer, in person or remotely, at or away from the job site, as indicated on the VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or service authorization, between the fifth day and/or shift of employment and the 45th day of employment;
+evidence of the job placement specialist made at least two visits with the customer, in person at or away from job site, remotely, or combination, in person and remotely., as indicated on the VR1845B, Bundled Job Placement Services Plan—Part B and Status Report or service authorization, between the sixth day and/or shift of employment and the 45th day of employment;

 evidence of the job placement specialist monitored the customer's job placement to ensure the customer continues to meet the employer's expectations and has the accommodations and training necessary to ensure long-term employment success;

-description of how the customer has adjusted to the job, identifying any concerns and how they were addressed by the employer, customer, or job placement specialist;

-description of consultations made with the business if any;
+description of contacts made with the business;

-customer satisfaction and service delivery as described in the VR-SFP can be verified through either a signature on the VR1845B, or by a VR staff member's contact with the customer; and
+customer satisfaction and service delivery as described in the VR-SFP may be verified through either a signature on the VR1845B, or by a VR staff member's contact with the customer; and

 Submit a complete and accurate invoice.